fatihn/etsy-scraper/README.md

 # etsy-scraper
-Etsy-Scraper python project provides functionality to scrape etsy.com shops, categories and shops.
+Etsy-Scraper python project provides functionality to scrape etsy.com shops, categories and products.

 Create a Mysql Database with schema defined in db-schema.sql